Dermochelys/acidwarp/README.md

 ## Version History (see commit history for full details)

+### 5.0.0
+Standardize version numbering across all platforms, continuing from the original MS-DOS version 4.2 (1993).
+Update to SDL 3.2.26.

 ### 1.3.0
 Add iOS / iPadOS / macOS / Windows / Linux support; support logo display on smaller screen sizes; other minor enhancements.